 14 Sep George Washington University School of Nursing Program Review

-The George Washington University School of Nursing is a top-ranked nursing school in the country that offers baccalaureate, master’s, doctoral, and certificate programs to individuals who wish to work in the healthcare field.
-The nursing programs are delivered innovatively, making sure that the school’s top-tier faculty provides high-quality education that is supported by the most advanced technology.
+The George Washington University School of Nursing is a top-ranked nursing school in the country offering baccalaureate, Master’s, doctoral, and certificate programs to individuals who wish to work in the healthcare field.
+The nursing programs are delivered innovatively, making sure that the school’s top-tier faculty provides high-quality education supported by the most advanced technology.

-The George Washington University is committed to transforming the health care system through innovative education, policy, research, and practice.
-The school also aims to develop entrepreneurial educators and leaders who pursue and advance the nursing profession.
-Being a part of the George Washington University School of Nursing will not only improve the provision of care to individuals, families, and communities, but it also transforms the healthcare professionals in a greater perspective.
+The George Washington University is committed to transforming the healthcare system through innovative education, policy, research and practice.
+The school aims to develop entrepreneurial educators and leaders who pursue and advance the nursing profession.
+Being a part of the George Washington University School of Nursing will not only improve the provision of care to individuals, families, and communities, but it will also transforms the healthcare professionals from a greater perspective.

 Bachelor of Science in Nursing

-The Accelerated Bachelor of Science in Nursing (BSN) program at George Washington School of Nursing is a 15-month program offered to individuals who already earned a baccalaureate degree in a non-nursing field.
-This short healthcare course allows these types of people to obtain a professional career in nursing.
-It also helps them to learn about research and analyze or respond to various health problems while giving exceptional patient care.
+The Accelerated Bachelor of Science in Nursing (BSN) at George Washington School of Nursing is a 15-month program offered to individuals who have already earned a baccalaureate degree in a non-nursing field.
+The short healthcare course allows these people to obtain a professional career in nursing.
+It helps them learn about research and analyze or respond to various health problems while providing exceptional patient care.

-The Accelerated Bachelor of Science in Nursing (BSN) program gives every student an opportunity to obtain a hands-on experience in the school’s Simulation Learning and Innovation Center before setting foot in a clinical field.
-Clinical rotations will take place in a top-rated facility located in the greater Washington D.C. area, and these clinical experiences will provide an invaluable exposure in the medical and surgical nursing, pediatrics, obstetrics, community health, and psychiatric nursing.
-The Accelerated Bachelor of Science in Nursing (BSN) is also a combination of traditional classroom instruction, online courses, skills and simulation center, and clinical rotation training which make it an exceptional choice for baccalaureate degree holders in a non-nursing field.
+The Accelerated Bachelor of Science in Nursing (BSN) program gives every student an opportunity to obtain a hands-on experience in the school’s Simulation Learning and Innovation Center before setting foot in a clinical facility.
+Clinical rotations take place in a top-rated facility located in the greater Washington D.C. area, and these clinical experiences will provide an invaluable exposure to medical and surgical nursing, pediatrics, obstetrics, community health, and psychiatric nursing.
+The Accelerated Bachelor of Science in Nursing (BSN) is a combination of traditional classroom instruction, online courses, skills and simulation center, as well as clinical rotation training that make it an exceptional choice for baccalaureate degree holders in a non-nursing field.

-The Accelerated BSN program has certain requirements that should be met.
-Applicants of the program must have a Bachelor’s degree in a non-nursing discipline from an accredited college or university.
+The Accelerated BSN program has certain requirements to be met.
+Applicants must have a Bachelor’s degree in a non-nursing discipline from an accredited college or university.
 The courses obtained must have at least a 3.0 GPA on a 4.0 scale.
-Along with the completed application form, interested applicants must present their official transcripts from all post-secondary schools, two letters of recommendation, a current resume, and a personal statement.
+Along with the completed application form, interested applicants must present the official transcripts from all post-secondary schools, two letters of recommendation, a current resume, and a personal statement.

-The Veterans Bachelor of Science in Nursing (BSN) program is offered to military veterans who are looking to capitalize their military training and experience.
-The George Washington University School of Nursing gives value to veterans and provides a supportive learning environment to these individuals.
-The Veterans BSN program has a customized curricular roadmap that is based on prior education, experience, and military service.
-It is designed to shorten the time to complete a BSN degree.
+The Veterans Bachelor of Science in Nursing (BSN) program is offered to military veterans looking to capitalize on their military training and experience.
+The George Washington University School of Nursing gives value to veterans and provides them with a supportive learning environment.
+The Veterans BSN program has a customized curricular roadmap based on prior education, experience, and military service.
+It is designed to shorten the time needed to complete a BSN degree.
 Thus, graduates can take the NCLEX-RN exam after a few months of studying.

-The admission to the Veterans BSN program takes place every fall and spring semesters.
-This 15-month degree option requires a full-time research and students are encouraged not to take any work while undergoing the Veterans BSN program.
-Classes will be held at Virginia Science and Technology Campus (VSTC) in Ashburn, Virginia and students are also exposed at the Skills and Simulation Center to apply their learning and get a hands-on experience before practicing in an actual clinical facility.
+The admission to the Veterans BSN program takes place every fall and spring semester.
+This 15-month degree option requires full-time research and students are encouraged not to take on any work while undergoing the Veterans BSN program.
+Classes will be held at Virginia Science and Technology Campus (VSTC) in Ashburn, Virginia where students are exposed to the Skills and Simulation Center to apply their learning and get a hands-on experience before practicing in an actual clinical facility.
 The George Washington University School of Nursing is a top-ranked nursing school having a comparatively low tuition fee.
-In fact, it has been regarded as a military-friendly university that ensures high caliber services to veterans, active duty military, and their respective families.
+In fact, it has been regarded as a military-friendly university that ensures high-caliber services to veterans, active duty military, and their respective families.

 Online RN to BSN Program

 The George Washington University School of Nursing has a part-time, four-semester degree program for Registered Nurses who want to earn a Bachelor of Science in Nursing (BSN) degree.
-The online RN to BSN program works on building a student’s Associate Degree coursework, and it is offered in an online distance learning format.
-It requires 21 credits of coursework, and it provides an opportunity for students to have a balance of work, school, life, and family.
+The online RN to BSN program works on building a student’s Associate Degree coursework, and is offered in an online distance learning format.
+It requires 21 credits of coursework and provides an opportunity for students to have a balance of work, school and family life.

 Earning a BSN degree through an online RN to BSN program provides advanced knowledge and skills in the clinical aspects of nursing, particularly in evidence-based practice, nursing leadership, healthcare quality, patient safety, and healthcare policy.
-Graduates of the program will become an exceptional nursing professional who is more marketable and competent in delivering quality health services.
+Graduates of the program will become exceptional nursing professionals who are more marketable and competent to deliver quality health services.

-The online RN to BSN program of George Washington University School of Nursing is designed for Registered Nurses having an Associate Degree in Nursing who are looking to advance their education.
-Since the university has made agreements with some community colleges in the area, students who graduated from Montgomery College, Randolph-Macon College, and Virginia Community College system are guaranteed to have a place in the program as long as they meet the admission requirements.
+The online RN to BSN program of George Washington University School of Nursing is designed for Registered Nurses with an Associate Degree in Nursing looking to advance their education.
+Since the university has made agreements with some community colleges in the area, students who graduate from Montgomery College, Randolph-Macon College, and Virginia Community College system are guaranteed to have a place in the program as long as they meet the admission requirements.

 Master of Science in Nursing (MSN)

-The Master of Science in Nursing (MSN) program is offered in various specializations, and these are the following;
+The Master of Science in Nursing (MSN) program is offered in various specializations as follows:

 Adult-Gerontology Acute Care Nurse Practitioner

-To apply for this program, applicants have to have at least one year of clinical experience in critical care nursing.
-They should also have a BSN degree from an accredited college or university and a GPA of 3.0.
-Other requirements are a resume, two letters of recommendations, personal statement, official transcripts, and evidence of current nursing license.
+To apply for this program, applicants must have at least one year of clinical experience in critical care nursing.
+They should have a BSN degree from an accredited college or university and a GPA of 3.0.
+Other requirements include a resume, two letters of recommendations, a personal statement, official transcripts, and evidence of a current nursing license.

 Adult-Gerontology Primary Care Nurse Practitioner

-Applicants of the program should also have a BSN degree from an accredited college or university with an overall GPA of 3.0.
-Official transcripts, letters of recommendation, letter of intent, resume or CV, and RN license are also required.
+Applicants of the program should have a BSN degree from an accredited college or university with an overall GPA of 3.0.
+Official transcripts, letters of recommendation, letter of intent, a resume or CV, and an RN license are required.

 Family Nurse Practitioner

-The Family Nurse Practitioner prepares Registered Nurses for leadership roles in primary care settings, serving the families and individuals of all age groups.
-It is offered in a didactic and clinical experience to equip the students with the physical, emotional, mental, social, and spiritual health.
+The Family Nurse Practitioner prepares Registered Nurses for leadership roles in primary care settings, serving families and individuals in all age groups.
+It is offered in a didactic and clinical experience to equip students with the physical, emotional, mental, social, and spiritual health.
 Students of the program must have at least 700 hours of clinical experience from an approved preceptor to graduate.

 Nursing Leadership and Management

-To successfully pass the program, students have to meet the clinical requirements and must find their clinical sites for a supervised training.
+To successfully pass the program, students must meet the clinical requirements and find clinical sites for a supervised training.